L3-iGrant/slate/source/index.html.md

 `POST /organizations/{organizationId}/eulaURL`

-Updates the EULA URL for an organization
+Updates the EULA url for an organization.

 > Body parameter